3296Spring2020/project-01-imessage-music-link-converter/AlexStClair_iOS-URL-Converter.md

 ***Building***
 - As stated above, Xcode must be used for this project.
 Since we are using swift, Xcode will have all of the resources that we will need.
 - Allow plenty of time for the first build.
-Setting up the emulator does take a bit of time, especially if you are now using Xcode for the first time .
+Setting up the emulator does take a bit of time, especially if you are now using Xcode for the first time.
+- Here are the instructions:

+1. Download and instal Xcode (and locate your Xcodeprojects folder)
+2. Then go to GitHub, click clone or download on the repo, then download ZIP.
+3. Extract folder and place folder in Xcodeprojects
+4. Rename the folder “urlconverter” (it gets renamed when you download from github
+5. Go back to Xcode, and go to File -> open -> urlconverter
+6. It will ask if you want to open, confirm this.
+You will not have to do this every time.

 **Running**
 - Do not contains a main so do not run the expected way.